 Every mode of public transportation has instructions for what you can — and cannot — bring onboard.
 This includes planes, trains, cruise ships, buses, etc. There are the obvious prohibitions: ammunition, firearms, explosives, and other hazardous items.
 But there are also innocuous things like a bottle of water or a portable USB charger.
 Check the service provider’s homepage for rules and regulations — even experienced travelers may be surprised by one or two.
 The Transportation Security Administration and Amtrak have detailed rules on their websites.

 Pick your most essential gears

-Voltage information can be found in the fine imprint or label under most battery packs or power supply packs.
+Voltage information can be found in the imprint or label under most battery packs or power supply.
 American appliances run on 110 volts while Europe and Asia supply 220 to 240 volts of electricity.
-However, if your gear is labeled “110-240 V,” consider yourself good to go; newer appliances are made to be dual-voltage so you won’t need an adapter.
-If this isn’t the case, get yourself one of those silly adapters to make your items capable of charge.
-Many of them also come with surge protection as well.
+If your gear is labeled “110-240 V,” consider yourself good to go; newer appliances are made to be dual-voltage, so you won’t need a voltage converter but just a regular travel adapter.
+If this isn’t the case, get yourself a voltage converter designed for travel, like the Bestek Travel Converter with 4 USB.
+Some come with surge protection as well.

-If you’re in a big group with a lot of gadgets that all need juicing nightly, consider bringing a portable outlet as well.
-You don’t want everyone fighting for the one outlet in the wall to charge their iPhones.
-If everyone own iPhones, supply an extra set of USB wire or a portable dock.
+If you travel in a big group with a lot of gadgets that all need juicing nightly, consider bringing a portable outlet as well.

-Most large luggage bags have a front zipper compartment where you can put additional items.
-This is a great place to stuff shirts, sweaters, socks, and other soft items to add extra cushion to the gears that are sitting right under the front surface of the bag.
-When you’re done packing, weigh it to make sure it doesn’t go above the restriction.
+A number of luggage items have a front compartment where you can put additional items, like shirts, sweaters, socks, and other soft items to add extra cushion to the gears that are sitting right under the front surface of the bag.
+Also, take advantage of bubble wrap.
+When you’re done packing, weigh your bag or suitcase to make sure it doesn’t go above the weight limit.